 Specific arrangements are made in advance through the Religious Education Office.
 Traditionally adults are brought into the Church through the process known as R.C.I.A.
 (Rite of Christian Initiation of Adults).
 Children over 7 years of age are brought into the Church through the same RICA process adapted for children.

-For more information contact the Faith Formation Office.
+For more information contact the Parish Office.

-For more information contact the Office of Faith Formation.
+For more information contact the Parish Office.

 Resources for our Community